What is Money?

 Money Creation

-In general, monetary authorities impose reserve requirements on banks: for every dollar of deposits at a bank, a certain percentage must be kept as reserves.
-The percentage is called the required reserve ratio, which varies greatly among countries.
-Now we try to go through the journey of money creation.
+In general, monetary authorities impose reserve requirements on banks: For every dollar of deposits at a bank, a certain percentage must be kept as reserves.
+The percentage is called the required reserve ratio, which varies greatly amongst countries.

+Now, let’s journey through money creation.
 To keep it simple, we assume that the required reserve ratio is 10% and the bank does not hold any excess reserves.
 Thus, for the $100 deposit, the bank keeps $10 in reserves and loans out $90.
-This $90 makes its way through the economy, eventually being deposited in another bank.
+This $90 makes its way through the economy and is eventually deposited in another bank.
 Of this $90, $9 is kept in reserves with $81 loaned out.
-The process repeats again and again, until there is no more to be loaned out.
+The process repeats again and again until there is no more to be loaned out.

-Thus, $1,000 in assets now exists in this economy, of which $100 is originally cash but $900 is created from debt.
-Equivalently, a total of $1000 deposits are now in the banking system.
+Thus, $1,000 in assets now exists in this economy, of which $100 is originally cash, and $900 is created from debt.
+Equivalently, a total of $1,000 in deposits is now in the banking system.
 This is why most existing money comes from lending via fractional reserve banking.

-This process can be viewed with a multiplier concept.
-If x is the required reserve ratio, 1/x is the simple deposit multiplier.
-It refers to the maximum deposits resulting from $1 of deposit received by the banking sector.
-In our case, this multiplier is 1/10%=10.
-And the injection of $100 into the banking sector leads to a total of $100 * 10 = $1,000 deposits.
-It is basically a simplified version of the money multiplier, which gauges the multiplier effect by incorporating more factors such as currency in circulation and the existence of excess reserves.
+Viewed with a multiplier concept, if x is the required reserve ratio, 1/x is the simple deposit multiplier.
+It refers to the maximum deposits resulting from $1 of deposits received by the banking sector.
+In our case, this multiplier is 1/10% = 10.
+The injection of $100 into the banking sector leads to a total of $100 * 10 = $1,000 in deposits.
+It is basically a simplified version of the money multiplier, which gauges the multiplier effect by incorporating more factors, such as currency in circulation and the existence of excess reserves.

 Why are we ‘creating’ money through loans and debt?

-This money creation process is vital to the economy.
+This money-creation process is vital to the economy.
 When banks are willing to lend during times of prosperity, we see credit expansion and money injection into the economy.
-During a recession, banks look to lend less to protect themselves from defaults, causing a credit contraction and a reduction in the money supply.
+During a recession, banks look to lend less in order to protect themselves from defaults, which causes a credit contraction and reduction in the money supply.

-Influencing banks’ willingness to lend is how central banks and governments around the world can counteract this natural credit expansion and contraction cycle, using countercyclical monetary and fiscal policies.
-During periods of excess growth, central banks will aim to contract the money supply by raising interest rates and required reserve ratios, reducing the aggregate reserves; and vice versa when there is a recession.
+Influencing banks’s willingness to lend is the countercyclical monetary and fiscal policies used by central banks and governments around the world to counteract this natural credit expansion and contraction cycle.
+During periods of excess growth, central banks aim to contract the money supply by raising interest rates and required reserve ratios (and vice versa when there is a recession).

-Nevertheless, we should note that the required reserve ratio has been less important in controlling the effect of money creation.
-Since the global financial crisis in 2008, the Federal Reserve System, the central bank of the US, has started paying interests on reserves held by banks as part of its strategy of manipulating the interest rates.
-Banks in the US have accumulated huge amounts of excess reserves since then.3 Also, banks tend to be constrained by other banking regulations that require them to hold certain amounts of capital when making loans, so they normally hold reserves more than the reserve requirements.
+Nevertheless, it should be noted that the required reserve ratio has been less important in controlling the effect of money creation.
+Since the global financial crisis in 2008, the Federal Reserve System, the central bank of the US, has started paying interest on reserves held by banks as part of its strategy of manipulating the interest rates.
+Banks in the US have accumulated huge amounts of excess reserves since then.
+Additionally, banks tend to be constrained by other banking regulations that require them to hold certain amounts of capital when making loans, so they normally hold more reserves than the reserve requirements.

-In March 2020, the Federal Reserve even removed the required reserve ratio for banks, which means it is possible for banks to hold no money in reserve when making loans.
-Applying the concept of the multiplier, you can see that the maximum amount of money created theoretically goes to infinity as the ratio approaches zero.4 In practice, however, this never happens.
-In other words, the money creation process is limited by other monetary initiatives, capital requirements, and the banking system’s risk tolerance.
+In March 2020, the Federal Reserve removed the required reserve ratio for banks, meaning that it is possible for banks to hold no reserve money when making loans.
+Applying the concept of the multiplier, the maximum amount of money created, theoretically, goes to infinity as the ratio approaches zero.
+In practise, however, this never happens.
+In other words, the money-creation process is limited by other monetary initiatives, capital requirements, and the banking system’s risk tolerance.

 Money Hierarchy

-The money hierarchy is a concept introduced by Perry Mehrling, professor of economics at Boston University.5
+The money hierarchy is a concept introduced by Perry Mehrling, Professor of Economics at Boston University.

-First of all, one must distinguish between money and credit.
-Money is a means of final settlement, while credit is a promise to pay money, or means of delaying final settlement.
+First, one must distinguish between money and credit: Money is a means of final settlement, while credit is a promise to pay money or means of delaying final settlement.

-When you deposit money into the bank, it is a credit.
-The bank deposit only exists as a balance on the bank’s ledger, where the bank promises it will pay you back upon redemption.
-It is an ‘I-owe-you’ (IOU) from the bank.
+When one deposits money into a bank, it is a credit.
+The bank deposit only exists as a balance on the bank’s ledger, where the bank promises it will pay the depositor back upon redemption.
+It is an ‘I owe you’ (IOU) from the bank.

-When you put deposits into a bank, you bear the liquidity risk and credit risk of the bank.
-If the bank defaults, it is possible for you to lose everything.
-Although bank deposits are normally covered by deposit insurance (e.g. FDIC in the US or FSCS in the UK), they are still one level below physical banknotes due to the difference in liquidity and risk.
+When one deposits into a bank, they bear the liquidity and credit risks of the bank.
+If the bank defaults, it is possible to lose everything.
+Although bank deposits are normally covered by deposit insurance (e.g., FDIC in the US or FSCS in the UK), they are still one level below physical banknotes due to the difference in liquidity and risk.

-There are a few reasons why people choose bank deposits over keeping banknotes under the pillow:
+There are a few reasons why some choose bank deposits over keeping banknotes under their pillow:

-• Add-on services: Banks provide other services like savings interest, credit & debit cards, FX conversion, and securities exchange services which are difficult to access via physical cash
+• Add-on Services: Banks provide other services like savings interest, credit and debit cards, FX conversion, and securities exchange services, which are difficult to access via physical cash.

-• Convenience: Many economic activities nowadays are conducted online and through electronic means instead of face-to-face
+• Convenience: Many current economic activities are conducted online and through electronic means instead of face-to-face.

-• Cost and Safety: Transfer and storage of large sums of physical cash is costly and risky
+• Cost and Safety: Transfer and storage of large sums of physical cash are costly and risky.

-A combination of these reasons above may explain why people choose to hold their money as bank deposits instead of physical cash.
+A combination of these reasons above may explain why some choose to hold their money as bank deposits instead of physical cash.

 More Insights on the Essence of Money

-And now you know how money is created, regulated, and multiplied in the market!
-If you want to learn more about the basics of macroeconomy, also check out our articles on the history of money, how banks influence the money supply and decentralised finance as an alternative financial system.
+To learn more about the basics of macroeconomy, check out our articles on the History of Money and decentralised finance as an alternative financial system.

 Share with Friends